-A MERV rating is a Minimum Efficiency Reporting Value that's assigned to each air filter.
+MERV stands for Minimum Efficiency Reporting Value that's assigned to each furnace filter.
 It reports the filter's ability to capture particles measuring between 0.3 and 10 microns (µm), based on how tightly woven the filter's weave is.
 The MERV rating starts at 1 and goes up to 20, with 1 being the minimum filtration level.

-While filters with a high MERV rating are more effective in removing airborne particles, they lose their effectiveness quicker than other filters and can also be detrimental to proper airflow.
+While MERV filters with a high rating are more effective in removing airborne particles, they lose their effectiveness quicker than other filters and can also be detrimental to proper HVAC airflow.

 1-6 Rating: Best for Industrial Use

 A rating between 1 and 6 is best for industrial use.
 These filters can trap particles such as pollen, dust mites, sanding dust, carpet fibers, and lint.